mnellemann/svci/README.md

 ## Development Information

-You need Java (JDK) version 8 or later to build hmci.
+You need Java (JDK) version 8 or later to build svci.

 ### Build & Test